Allen High School (Texas): Academics

 Allen High School offers the International Baccalaureate program to its students, with the class of 2002 being the first to graduate Full Diploma.
 AHS also provides Advanced Placement, Dual Credit, and elective courses.
 AP course enrollment at AHS is 52%.

-Allen uses a modified block schedule, utilizing five standard periods per day.
-Tenth grade students are required to be present for four of these, while juniors and seniors are only required to attend three.
+Allen uses a modified block schedule, utilizing five standard periods per day, with an alternating schedule of "A" and "B" days.
+The first and last period of the day (labeled as first and eighth periods) are the same both days and shorter than the others.
+The other 3 periods last about twice the time and alternate between A and B days, making a total of 8 periods per student.
+Additionally, AHS students are offered off-periods, known as "privilege periods" in which they do not have to attend any particular class.
+Sophomores are given one privilege period, while juniors and seniors are offered up to two.

 Allen High School was named a 2001–02 National Blue Ribbon School and a 2004 TEA Pathfinder School.
-For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.
+For the 2021–2022 school year, the school was given an "A" by the Texas Education Agency.

 STEAM Center

 Allen High School features a Career and Technical Education (CTE) campus known as the STEAM Center, which opened in 2019 at a cost of $40 million.
 The 111,000-square-foot facility supports various CTE programs for the high school, and hosts educational field trips for elementary and middle school students.
 The STEAM Center can accommodate over 500 students simultaneously and includes a range of advanced amenities, such as an OmniGlobe, a large maker space, and a lake.
 Additionally, it features a dedicated K-8 center specifically designed for field trip activities.
 The STEAM Center operates on a schedule separate and independent from the main high school campus.
 Dual credit courses, in partnership with Collin College, moved from the main campus on Rivercrest to the CTE campus upon opening.